goat fence line feeder

 Why are fence line feeders helpful?

 Many homesteaders like to use this style of feeder because it allows them to safely feed their livestock without entering the pasture or housing area.
-This can be helpful if you have a large herd, have aggressive goats, or it is breeding season.
-It is also helpful if you have young children that want to help.
-These feeders allow them to take part without the risk of injury.
+This can be helpful if you have a large herd, aggressive goats, or it is breeding season.
+If you are new to goats, just know that they are not intentionally mean, they just love to eat….all the time.

 Why is it sometimes unsafe to go into a pasture to feed livestock?